 Pursuant to recommendations by the Advisory Board, the Trustee may transfer funds from time to time between the Contractor Mitigation Fund and the Forest Worker Mitigation Fund.
+See note 12, Subsequent Event.

 (b) Revenue Recognition and Allocation

 Investment income is recorded as received or receivable, if the amount to be received can be reasonably estimated and collection is reasonably assured.